akuklev/HOCC/survey.md

 for many purposes.
 Oftentimes it is reasonable to retreat to dynamically types languages like Clojure or Python, because their rudimentary type system does not get in the way.

+Now what's Type Theory and why bother?
+Let's step back to statically typed languages like Java or C++.
 Besides inbuilt primitive data types such as `int32`, such languages also support composite data types, such as tagged unions  X + Y and tuples X × Y.
 These generalize algebraic operations of addition and multiplication: given two finite types X and Y with n and m inhabitants respectively, their tagged union X + Y has (n + m) inhabitants, and the type of pairs X × Y has (n · m) inhabitants.
 For this reason, such composite types are called polynomial data types.
 Algebraic datatypes generalize polynomial ones by allowing recursive definitions: `IntList := 𝟙 + Int × IntList`.
-It turns out, by starting with finite datatypes and algebraic datatype definitions, one can define lots of potentially infinite data types and data structures, such as true (as opposed to fixed-width int64) natural numbers, lists, binary trees, etc. Type definitions tell exactly how values of those types can be analysed and syntesized, they provide full and complete semantics for variables of those types which is completely independent from low level implementation.
+It turns out, by starting with finite datatypes and algebraic datatype definitions, one can define lots of potentially infinite data types and data structures, such as true (as opposed to fixed-width int64) natural numbers, lists, binary trees, etc. These type definitions tell exactly how values of those types can be analysed and syntesized, they provide full and complete semantics for variables of those types which is independent from low level implementation.
+For algebraic data types, typing discipline is not a leaky abstraction.
+It is never necessary to “peep under the hood” and there is no gap between
+“runtime types” and “compile-time types”.
+With algebraic data types, there is no need for inbuilt array types (arrays can be modelled as lists) or primitive data types such as `int32` (these can be modelled as lists of bits 𝔹 := {tt, ff}).
+However, they are not enough:

 There is one more operation